Tropical Western Pacific—Inactive

 Covering the area roughly between 10° N and 10° S of the equator and from 130° E to 167° E, the TWP locale includes a region that plays a large role in the interannual variability observed in the global climate system.
 For example, a phenomenon called the El Niño/Southern Oscillation, or ENSO, has far-reaching implications for weather patterns over much of the Northern Hemisphere and perhaps the entire planet.

 In addition, the TWP region consistently has the warmest sea-surface temperatures and is often called the Pacific "warm pool."
 This warm body of water supplies heat and moisture to the atmosphere above it, causing the formation of deep convective cloud systems that produce high-altitude cirrus clouds.
 These cloud systems affect the amount of solar energy reaching the surface of the Earth as well as the amount of heat energy that can escape into space.

 These facilities collect continuous climatic data that will help better understand the interactions between clouds and incoming and outgoing energy.
 Those data will ultimately help improve the general circulation models used in climate studies.

-The Darwin facility is currently the last facility operating and collecting data.
+The Darwin facility operations and data collections officially ended on December 31, 2014.
 The Manus facility operations and data collections officially ended on August 30, 2014, and the Nauru facility operations and data collections officially ended on August 30, 2013.